Main | Lectures | News | Resources | Notices | Syllabus | Grades

 Grading Scheme

-Midterm Tests: There will be three midterms, consisting of 35 multiple-choice questions each.
-Students will have 35 minutes to complete each midterm, and will not be allowed to leave the room during the first 20 minutes or start the test after that time.
-A student who misses the test will be able to make it up if the absence is excused.
+Midterm Tests: There will be three midterms, consisting of multiple-choice and short-answer questions.
+Students will have a full lecture period to complete each midterm, and will not be allowed to leave the room during the first 15 minutes or start the test after that time.
+A missed test can be made up if the absence is justified.
+Students are responsible for keeping graded, returned tests.

-Final Exam: The final exam will have one part with the same format as the midterms, covering the last fourth of the course, and 20 short-answer questions on general topics in the course.
+Final Exam: The format of the final exam will be similar to that of the midterm tests, but longer.
+It will have one part focusing on the last part of the course (the material covered after Test 3), and one comprehensive part on selected topics taken from the previous material.
 Students will have two hours to complete the final, and will not be allowed to leave the room during the first 30 minutes, or start the test after that time.

-Class attendance: Attendance to lectures is not mandatory, but students who miss a lecture will receive a score of 0 on any quiz for that day.
-To receive credit for a quiz, students need to remain in class until the end of that day's lecture period.
-In class, I expect students not to do things that distract other students and/or the instructor, such as talking with their neighbors, text messaging, or reading a newspaper during the lecture.
+Class behavior: In class, I expect students not to do things that distract other students and/or the instructor, such as talking with their neighbors, text messaging other than when answering a class-related question or browsing the web, or reading a newspaper during the lecture.

 Course